A Randomized Approach for Tight Privacy Accounting: Monte Carlo Verifier of Differential Privacy

 In this section, we first present a simple MC estimator that applies to any mechanisms where we can derive and sample from the dominating distribution pairs.
 Given the importance of Poisson Subsampled Gaussian mechanism for privacy-preserving machine learning, we further design a more advanced and specialized MC estimator for it based on the importance sampling technique.

 \textbf{Simple Monte Carlo Estimator.} One can easily sample from $Y$ by sampling $\bt \sim \bp$ and output $\log \left(\frac{\bp(\bt)}{\bq(\bt)}\right)$.
 Hence, a straightforward algorithm for estimating (\ref{eq:deltafunc}) is the Simple Monte Carlo (SMC) algorithm, which directly samples from the privacy random variable $Y$.
-We formally define it in the following.
+We formally define it here.